 Below are the usual procedures when purchasing a house or unit in NSW.
 Most of these steps can be applied to other jurisdictions but it must be noted that each state and territory enforce different rules when it comes to real estate transactions.
 For example some states do not enforce a cooling off period.
 When it comes to the point where you have found a house or unit you are interested in and you have attained a copy of the contract of sale you should always seek legal advice before signing the contract.

-Step One-Find out how much you can borrow & attain a conditional loan approval
+Step One-Find out how much you can borrow & obtain a conditional loan approval

 It is important that you find out what your borrowing capacity is before you go searching for a property.
 This will help you decide which properties you should inspect.
 You should also complete a budget to ascertain how much you can afford in repayments.
 The amount that the bank says it will lend you may involve repayments that are greater than the amount you can afford.
 You should never overextend your financial capabilities.
 Simply go to our maximum borrowing capacity form and complete it to find out how much you can borrow and to organise a conditional loan approval (pre-approval).
 Alternatively please feel free to call us on 1300 66 12 11.

 Step Two-Inspect properties in your price range

 Once you know your borrowing capacity you can then search for and inspect properties in your price range.
 Obviously, when inspecting properties, it is important that you look for any obvious problems.
 Also to maximise capital growth you should research the surrounding area.
 Schools, shops and public transport nearby will make the property more attractive to future buyers and should therefore ensure that you experience good capital growth.

 Step Three-Obtain the contract of sale for property you are interested in purchasing